Tuvia Bielski

-Tuvia Bielski (May 8, 1906 – June 12, 1987) was a Belarusian Jewish militant who was leader of the Bielski group, a group of Jewish partisans who set up refugee camps for Jews fleeing the Holocaust during World War II.
+Tuvia Bielski (May 8, 1906 – June 12, 1987) was a Polish Jewish militant who was leader of the Bielski group, a group of Jewish partisans who set up refugee camps for Jews fleeing the Holocaust during World War II.
 Their camp was situated in the Naliboki forest, which was part of Poland between World War I and World War II, and which is now in western Belarus.

 Biography

 Bielski grew up in the only Jewish family in Stankiewicze.
 The small village in Eastern Poland (now Western Belarus) is located between the towns of Lida and Navahrudak, both of which housed Jewish ghettos during World War II.

 Tuvia was the son of David and Beila Bielski, who had 12 children: 10 boys and two girls.
 Tuvia was the third eldest.
 His brothers Asael, Alexander ("Zus") and Aron were later to become members of his partisan group.

-During the First World War, Bielski served as an interpreter for the Imperial German Army, which were occupying the western territories of the Russian Empire.
-Already a speaker of Yiddish, he learned to speak the German language from these men and remembered it all his life.
-In 1927, he was recruited into the Polish Army, where he eventually became a corporal in the 30th Infantry Battalion.
+In 1927, Bielski was recruited into the Polish Army, where he eventually became a corporal in the 30th Infantry Battalion.
 After completing his military service, Bielski returned home.
 In an effort to add to his family's income, he rented another mill.
 This income was still inadequate, so in 1929, at the age of 23, he married an older woman named Rifka who owned a general store and a large house.
 The couple lived in the nearby small town of Subotniki.

 During the Soviet occupation in 1939, Bielski feared that he would be arrested by the NKVD due to his "bourgeois capitalist" occupation, so he moved to Lida.
 Before Tuvia left Subotniki he urged his wife, Rifka, to join him in the move to Lida.
 She refused.